As thousands of doctors’ offices shutter, telehealth becomes a way of life

 The massive adoption of telehealth by doctor’s offices will have profound repercussions for how doctors interact with patients of all income brackets.
 You may finally be able to text with your doctor, if you don’t already.
 The great promise of telehealth is to be engaged in an on-going conversation with your doctor in the same way you communicate with everyone else in your life in 2021.
 But a sizable number of clinics will not make the transition online.
 The decline in primary care practices may leave a lot of patients stranded.

 A May 2020 survey from the Larry A. Green Center found that 19% of primary care practices surveyed had temporarily closed.
-When Dr. Esparza started working for Doctor on Demand she saw a lot of patients that had been displaced by closed practices.
+When Dr. Esparza started working for Doctor On Demand she saw a lot of patients that had been displaced by closed practices.

 “I had a gentleman call me just recently because he’s been trying to get a referral from his primary care doctor for weeks and nobody answers,” she says.
 “I think there are a lot of clinics that are struggling and there are a lot of people who can’t see patients in the office and these patients are left high and dry.”
 Oftentimes, she says, patients are looking to get labs done or find a way to continue a diabetes medication regimen.